Thinking of Leaving the Bay Area? Be Aware of These Pitfalls

 Permanently Leaving California

 The classic maneuver by wealthy Californian retirees is to tiptoe over the state border and retire in Incline Village, NV in the Lake Tahoe region.
-State income taxes are a big reason for this: California’s marginal tax bracket tops out at 13.3%, while Nevada is one of seven states that doesn’t levy income tax.
+State income taxes are a big reason for this: California’s marginal tax bracket tops out at 13.3%, while Nevada is one of nine states that don’t levy an income tax.

 But California and New York are notoriously aggressive about auditing taxpayers who move to a low- or no-tax state.
 California sets a high bar for you to prove you’ve truly left California.